• Skip to primary navigation

 Wild garlic crepes:

-• Remove the stalks from the wild garlic.
+• Prepare wild garlic: Remove the stalks from the wild garlic.
 Wash and dry the leaves very well.
-Chop the leaves roughly, place them in the food processor, add the milk and puree until smooth.
+Chop the leaves roughly, place them in the food processor, add the milk, and puree until smooth.

-• Add the eggs, flour, and salt, mix well and let the mixture rest for about 30 minutes.
-The batter should be slightly runny, add a bit more milk if too thick.
+• Make crepe batter: Add the milk, eggs, flour, and salt, mix well, and let the mixture rest for about 30 minutes.
+The batter should be slightly runny; add a bit more milk if too thick.

-• Heat a non-stick pan and brush it very lightly with oil.
-Add some batter, tilt the pan to help the batter spread all over and cook the crepes on medium heat for 1 to 1 ½ minute on the first side.
+• Cook green crepes: Heat a non-stick pan and brush it very lightly with some of the oil.
+Add some batter, tilt the pan to help the batter spread all over, and cook the crepes on medium heat for 1 to 1 ½ minutes on the first side.

 • Flip with a plastic spatula and cook on the other side for another ½ minute or so.
-You should not cook them too long in order to keep a nice green color.
+Do not cook them too long to keep a nice green color.

 Filling:

-• Top with thin smoked salmon slices and roll.
-Halve the rolled crepes or cut into thick rolls to serve as finger food (stick a toothpick in each roll, in this case).
+• Fill and roll the crepes: Spread 1-2 teaspoons of crème fraiche on each crepe.
+Add a little wasabi if you like it (it is very hot, so use it sparingly).
+Top with thin smoked salmon slices and roll.
+Halve the rolled crepes or cut them into thick rolls to serve as finger food (stick a toothpick in each roll, in this case).

 Nutrition